 There are few preparations better suited to sous vide cooking than confit, a technique that traditionally involves gently cooking a meat in its own rendered fat.
-When you use sous vide to make duck confit, there's no need for any extra rendered fat, because the small amount that renders from the duck legs during cooking is more than enough inside the tightly sealed vacuum bag.
+When you use sous vide to make duck confit, there’s no need for any extra rendered fat, because the small amount that renders from the duck legs in the tightly sealed vacuum bag during cooking is more than enough.
 And, thanks to the precise temperature control, you can cook the legs for an insanely silky and fork-tender texture.

 Why It Works